 Negotiate big medical bills.
 If you go into a hospital or undergo an expensive procedure, get an itemized bill, preferably before you leave the hospital.
 Once you’ve made sure it’s free of errors, ask the hospital billing department for financial aid, a discount for paying in cash or a payment plan.
 If you have lots of big bills, consider hiring someone to negotiate for you.

 Consider online, telephone or video consultations.
-Some doctors offer email consultations.
-American Well is among the companies that offer video consultations with doctors ($49 for 10 minutes).
+Since the pandemic, video consultations have become common.
+Amwell is among the companies that offer video consultations with doctors ($79 for an urgent-care visit, less if your insurance covers it).
 Some insurance companies and employer plans offer free telephone hotlines that can answer questions, sometimes 24 hours a day, to help you decide if you need an urgent care visit.

 Practice preventive care.
 That means taking prescribed medications, keeping up a healthy lifestyle and visiting your primary care doctor for treatment of chronic conditions.